 images) and components (like

-Guest Header) only relevant to their team.
+Account Header) only relevant to their team.
 While every kit is visible to the entire design community, each kit’s edit privileges are limited to designers in that business unit plus the core team.

 Takeaway: Model permissions to maximum visibility and minimize risk.
 The more designers and developers can see work being done in other groups, they can form connections, reduce redundancy, and join an experiment.